abhiguptame/Microservices-Design-Patterns/README.md

 - Focuses on portable and scalable applications
 - Can be run in single datacenter

+## Why Cloud Native & Microservices Go Together:
+- Scalability
+- Can run one without the other
+- Distinct concepts, often considered the same

 ## Service Discovery:
 - Problem: What service do I call?
 - Central location of all services